- 1 Look and feel

 The Wintermark shares close trade connections with their neighbours in the Marches; with grain and wealth comes influences on fashion.
 Among those with the money to spend on decorative clothes more tailored fashions are seen, with kirtles laced closer at the waist and hips and longer hem lines.

 The Wintermark's and Varushka's ancient origins can be seen in their similarities of costume.
 Both nations most commonly wrap their trousers to the knee although Varushkan baggy trousers are seen as rather flamboyant by Wintermarkers.
 Tunics of varying length and decoration are the staple of both nations.
 In the Wintermark these are normally pulled on over the head but Varushkan styles are commonly open at the front and asymmetrical or diagonal-cut.
 The Wintermark do not share Varushka's love of mixing bright primary colours.
 Hats are common in Varushka but Winterfolk favour hoods.
-Men and women of the Wintermark are frugal and practical and are more likely to wear leather or fur layers or other materials that are hard-wearing and sensible for their harsh climate.
+People of Wintermark are frugal and practical and are more likely to wear leather or fur layers or other materials that are hard-wearing and sensible for their harsh climate.

 Practicality in clothes and armour is something the Winterfolk share with the Navarr.
 Their well used leather armour is often similar.
 Kallavesi mystics may also be occasionally mistaken for a Navarr blood mage, however the latter do not wear animal headresses and do not believe in invoking animal spirits